dream-horizon-org/raven-panel/docs/docs/features/cohorts.md

 ## What is a Cohort?

 A cohort is a defined group of users who share specific characteristics or behaviors.
-Cohorts are typically created in your analytics platform and synced to Raven Panel.
+Cohorts are typically created in your analytics platform and synced to Raven.

 ## Cohort Structure